Office and Contact

 SCLA 200: Cornerstones in Constitutional Law

 Sociology 686: Qualitative Research Methods

-Dr. Headworth's current primary project examines welfare fraud enforcement, a novel intersection between the worlds of criminal justice and poverty management.
-For this project, Dr. Headworth interviewed fraud control personnel in five regionally, politically, and socioeconomically diverse US states.
-His findings provide new insights into how social policies related to rule enforcement, accountability, and sanction are put into practice on the ground, and the implications of these processes for state agencies, their employees, and the populations with which they engage.
+Dr. Headworth is currently completing a major project on welfare fraud enforcement, a novel intersection between the worlds of criminal justice and poverty management.
+Based primarily on interviews with fraud control personnel from five states, his findings provide new insights into how social policies related to rule enforcement, accountability, and sanction are put into practice on the ground, and the implications of these processes for state agencies, their employees, and the people with whom they engage.
 The results of this research appear in Policing Welfare: Punitive Adversarialism in Public Assistance, forthcoming from University of Chicago Press, and a series of articles in American Sociological Review and Social Justice, a forthcoming Law & Society Review article, and other pieces under review.

 Dr. Headworth’s other past and current work includes projects on the political economy of prison construction, status stratification in academia, inequalities in the legal profession, and correctional health care litigation and reform.
-His research has appeared in Social Forces, the DuBois Review, and other venues.
+He has published findings from these projects in Social Forces, the DuBois Review, and other venues.
 He is an Affiliated Scholar of the American Bar Foundation, and the lead editor of Diversity in Practice: Race, Gender, and Class in Legal and Professional Careers, published by Cambridge University Press.
 In 2019, he received the ASA Sociology of Law Section’s Distinguished Article Award and Purdue Sociology’s Daryl P. Evans Outstanding Teaching Award.